Tag: Boko Haram

 Maiduguri is often targeted by the Islamist militant group Boko Haram.

-Boko Haram hasn’t yet bragged about … Read the rest
+Boko Haram hasn’t yet bragged about doing it.

 Guest post by Leo Igwe.

 Muhammadu Buhari promised to address, if elected to the office of the president, the widespread insecurity occasioned by Boko Haram in Northern Nigeria.
 Now he has been elected and sworn in as the president of the country, will he do that?
 I want to quickly point out that it would be a grave mistake if Buhari reduces the problem of insecurity in Northern Nigeria to the Boko Haram uprising.
 No it is not.
 Insecurity in Northern Nigeria is more than the violent campaign of these Islamic militants.
 Boko Haram is an offshoot of a vicious ideology that is pervasive in the region – that is radical Islam.
-The violent attacks by this jihadist group … Read the rest
+The violent attacks by this jihadist group are just a tip of the iceberg of fanaticism and bigotry.
+They are the latest manifestations of the sinister infestation of radical Islam

 The Sunday Times (South Africa) tells of how Boko Haram is making life hell for the people it doesn’t murder.